F8

 Safety first: Disconnect power at the breaker.
 Internal components may be hot; allow the oven to cool.

-• Check cooling fan operation: During a bake cycle, the internal cooling fan should run.
-If it does not, access the fan from the rear or top (depending on model) and test for free rotation by hand.
+- Check cooling fan operation: During a bake cycle, the internal cooling fan should run.
+If it does not, access the fan from the rear or top (depending on the model) and test for free rotation by hand.

-• Test fan motor: With power off, disconnect the fan motor and measure resistance.
+- Test fan motor: With the power off, disconnect the fan motor and measure its resistance.
 An open circuit indicates a failed motor.
-Also check for 120/230V supply to the fan during operation (live test only if you are qualified).
+Also, check for 120/230V supply to the fan during operation (live test only if you are qualified).

-• Control board relay: If the fan and thermostats are good but the fan never receives power, the EOC fan relay may be faulty.
+- Control board relay: If the fan and thermostats are functioning correctly but the fan never receives power, the EOC fan relay may be faulty.
 Replace the EOC if necessary.

 Advertisements